 - $295 – Urn

 There may be other funeral expenses depending on the funeral home that you choose and the type of casket, headstone, and services you want to be provided.

 Prices can significantly differ depending on the location.
-For example, a chapel service can be expensive, primarily if the service is conducted at a chapel that is separate from the funeral home.
+For example, a chapel service can be expensive, primarily if the service is conducted at a chapel separate from the funeral home.

 Are prepaid funeral plans a good idea?

 How to prepare for funeral costs?
-Funeral plan insurance policies or prepaid burial plans allow you to pay for a funeral way ahead of time.
-It covers most of the cost of the funeral including the funeral director and associated fees.
+Funeral plan insurance policies or prepaid burial plans allow you to pay for a funeral ahead of time.
+It covers most of the cost of the funeral, including the funeral director and associated fees.

 You have the option to choose the services and select related products.
 The covered amount depends on how much you pay in premiums and what extras you want to include.

 You may pay for a basic pre-arrangement funeral insurance that covers the cost of the funeral director, burial or cremation, and paperwork; other costs, such as flowers and catering, will be left to your family.
 Some plans will cover the costs of the other extras, but your premium will likely be much higher.